 The injured area must be secured in such a way that it doesn’t move.
 It is best to keep an ice pack around it to bring down the swelling during the first few hours of the injury.
 Doctors recommend wearing an elastic bandage as it helps to stabilize the injured area.
 Further chiropractic care may be required to restore its proper functionality and movement.

-A sprain is a resultant of a stretch or a tear in a ligament.
-A ligament is a soft tissue that connects one bone to another and is comprised of several bands of tissues.
+A sprain is the result of a stretch or a tear in a ligament.
+A ligament is a soft tissue that connects one bone to another and consists of several bands of tissues.
 Generally, the ankles, wrists, and knees are the most vulnerable to sprains.